MadisonAbilityLab/Inclusive-Avatar-Guidelines-and-Library/README.md

-# Avatar Library for People With Disablities
+# Avatar Library for People With Disabilities

 A library designed for inclusive disabilities representations in social VR.